mozilla/node-fx-runner/README.md

 -v, --verbose            More verbose logging to stdout.
---new-instance           Use a new instance --no-remote              Do not allow remote calls --foreground             Bring Firefox to the fireground -l, --listen <port>      Start the debugger server on a specific port.
+--new-instance           Use a new instance --no-remote              Do not allow remote calls --foreground             Bring Firefox to the foreground -l, --listen <port>      Start the debugger server on a specific port.
 ```